sensu/sensu-docs/content/sensu-core/2.0/guides/monitor-server-resources.md

 specifically the CPU usage, by configuring a check named `check-cpu` with a **subscription** named `linux`, in order to target all **entities** subscribed to the `linux` subscription.
+This guide requires a Sensu backend and at least one Sensu agent running on Linux.

 ### Installing a script